 Karlin has a lot to offer visitors – like so many areas in Prague, there is beautiful architecture here and lots of cool cafes and restaurants to check out.

-There are many pubs and beer gardens to enjoy and these are probably going to be the least popular among foreign visitors – but incredibly popular amongst young locals.
+There are many pubs and beer gardens to enjoy and these are probably going to be the least popular among foreign visitors – but incredibly popular among young locals.

 Where to Stay in Karlin